-Unlike some cities, Gardner isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Gardner are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Gardner is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gardner is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Gardner who work in office and administrative support (13.08%), sales jobs (8.17%), and management occupations (7.76%).

 Also of interest is that Gardner has more people living here who work in computers and math than 95% of the places in the US.

 The citizens of Gardner are very well educated compared to the average community in the nation: 35.58% of adults in Gardner have a bachelor's degree or even advanced degree.

 The per capita income in Gardner in 2018 was $29,045, which is upper middle income relative to Kansas, and middle income relative to the rest of the US.
 This equates to an annual income of $116,180 for a family of four.
 However, Gardner contains both very wealthy and poor people as well.